ymdatta/ASE_Spring24_Project/src/gate.md

 for newbies; Julia and Crystal had annoying slow start-ups; Gawk functions are too limited (cannot  return structs); Python was just dull; and I could never crack the Haskell barrier.
-  The resulting code is under 500 lines, most of which is support code (demo suites, library functions, etc).
+  The resulting code is under 500 lines, but that includes all the support code (demo suites, library functions, etc).
-The actual incremental optimier is jsut a few dozen lines.
+The actual incremental optimier is just a few dozen lines.

 GATE runs in four phases: